Halkreen/poe-secondscreen/README.md

 - Better error handling
 - Smoother animations (get rid of material ?)

 ~~I might also work on a web tool that will allow you to create your leveling without manually editing a JSON file.
-It would generate a link, and this link could be pasted into the app (like pastebin url's for PoB)~~ Done in v1.2.0 !
+It would generate a link, and this link could be pasted into the app (like pastebin url's for PoB)~~ Not in my plans anymore, PoB support will enable PoB as that tool :)

 > Have a nice day, exile ! 👋